/* Scenario metadata

 <<goto "FiskApproach">>You climb to 2,300 MSL and set up for 135 KIAS.
 The Arrow is happy here; this is closer to a cruise profile.
 Gear up, clean, prop forward a touch for response, mixture set.

 You cross RIPON at 2,300 and 135, and you are immediately aware that you're overtaking the line of traffic below you on the lower track.
-The 1,800-90 stream is a slower, denser ribbon; the 2,300-135 stream is thinner and faster.
-You are alone up here for the moment.
+The 1,800-90 stream is a slower, denser ribbon.
+The 2,300-135 stream is thinner and faster, the spacing measured in miles instead of half-miles, and the two streams will braid together somewhere over Fisk.

 <<set $overTheTracks to true>>